HIM (Finnish band): History

-Early years (1991–1996)
+1991–1996: Early years

 The first incarnation of HIM was formed in 1991 by childhood friends Ville Valo and Mikko "Mige" Paananen in Helsinki, Finland.
 Valo played six-string bass, which substituted for guitar, while Mige also played bass.
 The band had two rotating drummers: Sami "Juippi" Jokilehto and Juha Tarvonen.
 Dubbed His Infernal Majesty, other names considered for the band included Black Earth, Black Salem and Kafferi.
 After recording its first demo Witches and Other Night Fears, His Infernal Majesty played its first show on New Year's Eve 1992 at the Semifinal in Helsinki.
 The band broke up shortly thereafter, when Mige began his national military service.
 In 1995, His Infernal Majesty was reformed by Valo and guitarist Mikko "Linde" Lindström.
 Together they recorded a four-track demo, which featured Valo on drums and vocals, and Linde on guitar and bass.
 Valo originally intended to remain as the bassist for the group, but took up the role of lead vocalist out of necessity, after they were unable to find another singer.
 Eventually the two were joined by returning bassist Mige and drummer Juhana "Pätkä" Rantala.
 The group played its first show on 19 December 1995 at the Teatro in Helsinki, opening for Kauko Röyhkä.
 The band's next show was also at the Teatro, this time performing Type O Negative covers, for which they recruited keyboardist Janne "Burton" Puurtinen.

 His Infernal Majesty continued to record several more demos, sending them to Nuclear Blast, Roadrunner and Spinefarm Records, among others, all of whom passed on the band.
 Eventually they were signed to BMG by production manager Asko Kallonen, who was impressed by the band's cover of Chris Isaak's "Wicked Game".
 In October 1996, the band, now called HIM, released the EP 666 Ways to Love: Prologue.
 Recorded in only five days and produced by Hiili Hiilesmaa, the EP also featured Oskari "Oki" Kymäläinen on guitar, but he was fired from the group after allegedly having an affair with Pätkä's girlfriend.
 666 Ways to Love: Prologue debuted at number sixteen on the Finnish Singles Chart and peaked at number nine five weeks later.
 The band played a special album release show at the Tavastia Club on 19 October 1996, before starting a full tour, for which they recruited keyboardist Antto Melasniemi.